esi/esi-docs/docs/esi_introduction.md

 #### Error headers

-ESI does not have a rate limit (see exception bellow), instead it have a error limit.
-It limit how many errors you're allowed to get within a set time frame.
-The details are explain in the ESI dev blog: [Error Rate Limiting](https://developers.eveonline.com/blog/article/error-limiting-imminent)
+ESI does not have a rate limit (see exception below), instead it has an error limit.
+It limits how many errors you're allowed to get within a set time frame.
+The details are explained in the ESI dev blog: [Error Rate Limiting](https://developers.eveonline.com/blog/article/error-limiting-imminent)

 Quick Reference:\
 `X-ESI-Error-Limit-Remain` errors left in this time frame\